Yomguithereal/talisman/structures/bk-tree.md

 But, even if this works with few terms, it will soon become hard to compute if the list of terms grows too much.

-Buckhard-Keller trees solves this problem by indexing the list of terms such as it becomes efficient to query them using a distance metric.
+Burkhard-Keller trees solves this problem by indexing the list of terms such as it becomes efficient to query them using a distance metric.

 ```js
 import BKTree from 'talisman/structures/bk-tree';